nothingisfunny/sf-coffee-cli-gem/README.md

 # SfCoffee

 Scraper for popular San Francisco coffee shop locations.
 Collects information from Starbucks API, Peet's Coffee and Tea, and Philz Coffee websites.
-Lists information for each store, including name address, and phone number, allows one to search for nearest locations by ZIP Code.
+Lists information for each store, including name, address, and phone number, allows one to search for nearest locations by ZIP Code.

 ## Installation